JoeyAndres/Snap.js/README.md

 * `flickThreshold`: Number of pixels the user needs to swiftly travel to activate a "flick" open
 * `transitionSpeed`: The speed at which the pane slides open or closed
 * `easing`: The CSS3 Easing method you want to use for transitions
+* `enableCSS3Transform`: This is made available to increase performance in highly nested dom elements.
 * `maxPosition`: Maximum number of pixels the pane may be slid to the right
 * `minPosition`: Maximum number of pixels the pane may be slid to the left
 * `tapToClose`: If true, tapping an open pane will close it